 Up to date guidelines can be found on the NHS website:

-Most foot sprains or strains can be managed at home.
+Most ankle sprains or strains can be managed at home.

 Go to an urgent treatment centre or emergency department if you: